How to Use Mindfulness to Help Reduce Anxiety

 Anxiety can be both mentally and physically exhausting and drastically reduce your quality of life.
 While doctors often recommend prescription medication as the first line of action, for many, this solution serves more as a band-aid than an actual cure.
 While these medications can be helpful if used correctly, they are associated with undesirable side effects and have a history of misuse.
 Even worse, over time patients may develop a tolerance to them, requiring them to increase the dosage over and over again.

 The good news is that research shows us that there are several alternative approaches to combat anxiety, one of which is through mindfulness.
 Practicing mindfulness is easy and requires little more than your body and mind.
-When you combine the following techniques with other lifestyle changes, you can reduce your symptoms of anxiety and live a more relaxed and fulfilling life.
+When you combine the following techniques with other lifestyle changes, you can significantly reduce your symptoms of anxiety, whether you choose to use medication or not.

 Breathing is one of the simplest yet most effective ways to get on the path to a more mindful existence.
 To turn this innate function into one that improves clarity and focus and reduces the symptoms of anxiety, you need to give it your undivided attention.

 Find a quiet place to sit and relax.
 Once situated, close your eyes and breathe.
 Pay attention to each breath you take and the way your shoulders, stomach and chest rise and fall with each inhale and exhale.
 Feel the way your limbs tingle as they’re able to relax, and the way your eyelids flutter.
 When your mind begins to water, as it is apt to do in the first few days of your practicing breathing exercises, bring it back to your breathing.
 You can start with just 10 minutes a day and gradually increase the time to whatever meets your schedule.

 Try this video to guide you through a breathing practice and get your children involved with these breathing exercises for kids.

 2. Intention Setting